RogerHuba/roger_python_guide/class_37/facilitator.md

 Note: make sure `data.js` is handy.

-You can find it in built out demo.

-The file should be in root of project.
+You can find it in the assets folder.
+Move / copy the file to root of project.

 ## Generate a reply

-- > Add to index.js at top
 - import { replies } from '../data'

-- Next update `questionAskedHandler`
+- Update `questionAskedHandler`

 ```javascript
 function questionAskedHandler(event) {